sylvainwhite/sylvain-white-dev/pages/softskills.md

 <br/>

-## Imagine: How Creativity Works
+## Book: Imagine - How Creativity Works

 An excellent summary of the book 'Imagine: How Creativity Works by Jonah Lehrer' written by Aaron from the website 'New Books in Brief' [[web](http://newbooksinbrief.com/2012/04/29/12-a-summary-of-imagine-how-creativity-works-by-jonah-lehrer/){:target="_blank"}] [[pdf]({{ site.github.url }}/resources/summaryOfImagine.pdf){:target="_blank"}]

 <br/>

-## Brain Rules
+## Book: Brain Rules

- [12 Principles for Surviving and Thriving at Work, Home, and School](http://www.brainrules.net/pdf/mediakit.pdf){:target="_blank"} by John Medina
+ 'Brain rules: 12 Principles for Surviving and Thriving at Work, Home, and School' by John Medina.
+Here is a summary of those rules [[web](http://www.brainrules.net/pdf/mediakit.pdf){:target="_blank"}]

-Few very practical tricks on presentation:
+Few practical tricks on presentation:

-* When you're giving a presentation, capture th audience' interest as soon as you can.
+* When giving a presentation, capture th audience' interest as soon as you can.
 You want your audience focus
 * Provide information in 10-minute chunks and use entertaining hooks between those chunks
 * People learn better when they can refer to familiar examples.
-To be more memorable, engage your listeners' substantively
+To be more memorable, engage your listeners

-Tricks on long term memory:
+Few tricks on long term memory:

 * Think about the information within the first hour or so after you learn it
 * Immediately speak to other people about it in great detail